-By Irish Turner, as told to Stephanie Watson
+By Irish Porter, as told to Stephanie Watson

 My husband Trent had lived with congestive heart failure and diabetes for so long, I feared they'd take his life.
 I never imagined that once he overcame these illnesses, he would nearly die from COVID-19.